matteo9966/Node-JS-TS/README.md

   - use typescript
   - used node-json-db instead of MongoDB

- - store-API (working 🔨)
+ - store-API (completed ✔️)
    - using zod for runtime schema validation
-   - mocha for testing sinon and chai for testing
+   - mocha sinon and chai for testing
    - node-json-db as a dummy db

+- JWT Basics (working 🔨)